iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 JOREK Case
 ----------
 In this example, we will visualize a JOREK disruption case.
 A number of JOREK disruption cases are available on the `confluence page <https://confluence.iter.org/display/IMP/The+JOREK+disruption+cases>`_.
-We will visualize the electron temperature from the ``plasma_profiles`` IDS and the corresponding current magnitude in the inner vacuum vessel the ``wall`` IDS.
+We will visualize the electron temperature from the ``plasma_profiles`` IDS and the corresponding current magnitude in the inner vacuum vessel of the ``wall`` IDS.
 We will create an animation to visualize how these change over time.

 You can download the ParaView state file for this example :download:`here <pv_states/jorek_state.pvsm>`.
-However, we recommend you to manually follow the steps outlined below.
+However, we recommend that you manually follow the steps outlined below.

 Loading the Electron Temperature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this subsection, we load the JOREK grid and visualize the electron temperatures on this grid.
+In this subsection, we load the JOREK grid and visualize the electron temperature on this grid.

 .. |ico1| image:: images/rotate_axis.png

 #.
 The JOREK grid uses a combined finite-element and Fourier-series discretization.
 Bicubic finite elements describe fields in the poloidal plane, while a Fourier series handles variation in the toroidal direction.
-The standard GGD reader cannot process this grid structure natively, therefore the JOREK reader was made available to load the JOREK datasets.
+The standard GGD reader cannot process this grid structure natively, therefore, the JOREK reader was made available to load the JOREK datasets.
 To load it, navigate to *Sources > IMAS Tools* and select the JOREK Reader.
 #.
 Instead of loading the data set by entering the URI, we will now manually input the required fields.
-To do so select the ``Enter pulse, run, ..`` option in the Data entry URI dropdown.
-Fill in the following fields, and afterwards press ``Apply`` to load the URI:
+To do so, select the ``Enter pulse, run, ..`` option in the Data entry URI dropdown.
+Fill in the following fields, and then press ``Apply`` to load the URI:

    .. list-table::